spyder-ide/spyder-docs/doc/basic-first-aid.rst

 .. tip::

    If the problem reoccurs in a similar or identical way with any of these methods (other than only Spyder itself), then it is almost certainly not an issue with Spyder, and would be best handled elsewhere.
-   As as we aren't able to do much of anything about issues not related to Spyder, a forum like `Stack Overflow`_ or the relevant package's docs is a much better place to get help or report the issue in that case.
+   As we usually aren't able to do much about issues not related to Spyder, a forum like `Stack Overflow`_ or the relevant package's docs is a much better place to get help or report the issue.

 .. _Stack Overflow: https://stackoverflow.com/